Undergraduate STEM Ambassador Program

 - Group trip to NASA Center sponsored by ISGC.
 Equivalent of $1,500 (Travel Airfare/Ground Transportation to Center, Hotel, Center Entrance Fee)

-- Professional development in science communication and outreach (potential for Micro-credential ISU – Canvas Course 8-weeks, Fall 2026)
+- Professional development in science communication and outreach (potential for Micro-credential ISU – Canvas Course 8-weeks, Fall semester)

 - Exclusive access to NASA internship resources and ISGC networking opportunities